University of Florida word mark

 • All cost sharing has been accounted for

-• Removal of any unallowable costs, including over expenditures.
+• Removal of any unallowable costs, including over-expenditures

-Fixed Price Award Closeouts
+Fixed Price Award Closeout

 Fixed Price Award Closeout Process